Engage with the Alumni Council now!

 DVM Mentorship Program

 MSU CVM Alumni Council was founded with the intention to engage CVM Alumni with the college.
 An important priority for the council is establishing mentoring relationships with the next generation of veterinarians.
 Mentorship provides numerous benefits that contribute to personal and professional development.
-Within the veterinary profession, it is considered crucial to success during transitional stages of one’s career.
+Within the veterinary profession, it is considered crucial to success during the transitional stages of one’s career.

 The Alumni Council mentorship program aims to connect veterinary students with MSU CVM alumni to begin fostering professional relationships and providing support as students navigate the veterinary profession.